 PRO MUSICA of Washington Adventist University:

-Under James Bingham’s leadership, this choir, along with the larger choir of the University, the Columbia Collegiate Chorale, has undertaken a heavy schedule of services and concerts, traveling extensively both nationally and internationally.
+This choir, along with the larger choir of the University, the Columbia Collegiate Chorale, has undertaken a heavy schedule of services and concerts, traveling extensively both nationally and internationally.
 It has appeared in numerous prestigious venues such as Carnegie Hall, New York, the National Gallery of Art, and the John F. Kennedy Center for the Performing Arts, Washington, D.C., as well as in other leading concert halls and cathedrals and churches both within the United States and abroad.
 The choir has made numerous recordings but has received extraordinary acclaim for its recordings: Christmas – Music for Harp and Ladies Choir and Lamentations – Music of Tenebrae.

 COLUMBIA COLLEGIATE CHORALE of Washington Adventist University:

-The Columbia Collegiate Chorale of Washington Adventist University was established in 1994 by its present director James Bingham and draws its membership largely from the student body of Washington Adventist University.
+The Columbia Collegiate Chorale of Washington Adventist University was established in 1994 by its present director Dr. James Bingham and draws its membership largely from the student body of Washington Adventist University.
 Incorporated within the chorale is a smaller select chamber choir, the Pro Musica of Washington Adventist University, which was established in 1962 by the late Paul Hill.
 This large choral organization performs both standard a cappella and accompanied works and maintains a heavy performance schedule.

 It has appeared in numerous prestigious venues such as Carnegie Hall, New York, the National Gallery of Art, and the John F. Kennedy Center for the Performing Arts, Washington, D.C., as well as in other leading concert halls and cathedrals both within the United States and abroad.
 The choir has a number of recordings to its credit, receiving extraordinary acclaim for its recording of Louis Vierne’s Messe Solennelle in C minor.
 Of its recording, O Jesus Sweet: Music for a Christmas Night, which includes the extended work Dancing Day by John Rutter, the composer has written: “I could not wish for a finer interpretation of my piece.”